-“Are you suggesting,” said the Chief Gardener, “that there is no connection between the death of the odalisque on your autopsy table and the death of the sultan’s new odalisque this very morning?”
+“Are you suggesting,” said the latter, “that there is no connection between the death of the odalisque on your autopsy table and the death of the sultan’s newest odalisque this very morning?”

 “That depends.
-Dietary fads that fly in the face of sound medical advice are a common danger to young women, especially those whose livelihoods depend on their bodies.”
+Dietary fads that fly in the face of sound medical advice are a common danger to young women, and often afflict them in groups.”

-The Chief Eunuch’s Secretary bent his hand in my direction.
-“It so happens that the new dead redhead’s reseller—by which I mean, the reseller of the new redhead who died prior to the newly dead but somewhat older redhead presently laying on your examination and autopsy table—is with us in this very kiosk; I am certain he can inform us about the dietary habits of his charge.”
+The Chief Eunuch’s Secretary bent his fingers in my direction.
+“It so happens that the new dead redhead’s reseller—by which I mean, the reseller of the new redhead who died prior to the newly dead but somewhat older redhead presently lying on your examination and autopsy table—is with us in this very kiosk.
+I’m certain he can inform us about the dietary habits of his charge.”

 Here was the moment I’d been waiting for.
-I moved toward the center of the room and pitched my voice to carry across the kiosk, smoothing my thespian intonation with the velvety nonchalance of a sexually-satisfied pasha relaxing in the shade of a mango tree on a hot afternoon.
+I moved toward the center of the room and pitched my voice to fill the kiosk, smoothing my thespian intonation with the velvety nonchalance of a sexually satisfied pasha relaxing in the shade of a mango tree on a hot afternoon.

-“I am the sole proprietor of the Luxury Odalisque Shoppe, a renowned involuntary importer of Occidental virgins, contracted by our illustrious ruler to deliver a series of astonishingly beautiful redheaded sex slaves to the royal harem—although my fair prices are not beyond the reach of demanding pashas who refuse to settle for less than the best erotic entertainment,” I gave a little bow and extended an open and upturned hand.
-When in the presence of potential customers, one should never miss a good marketing opportunity.
-“As for the new odalisque’s diet, I can’t speak for what she ate aboard my importer’s ship, and the captain is, all told, a rather rough character—an inevitable defect for anyone obliged to interact regularly with Occidental peasants, who are unable to read even the very well-translated tourism pamphlets we post in their towns to advertise the color and beauty of the Orient, and therefore sometimes exhibit a bigoted and violent reluctance to board our raiding vessels that demands a response in kind.
-But while she was in my care, she was fed only the finest couscous and dates, as well as fresh pomegranates, a slavers’ secret for increasing the intensity of red hair, which I share with you now only as a sign of intimate trust; and upon her entry to the harem last night, her good health was sealed and certified in writing by the appropriate officials.
+“I am the sole proprietor of the Luxury Odalisque Shoppe, a renowned involuntary importer of Occidental virgins, contracted by our illustrious ruler to deliver a series of astonishingly beautiful redheaded sex slaves to the royal harem—although my fair prices are not beyond the reach of demanding pashas who refuse to settle for less than the best erotic entertainment,” I gave a little bow and extended an open and upturned hand, for in the presence of potential customers a merchant must never miss a marketing opportunity.
+“As for the new odalisque’s diet, I can’t speak to what she ate aboard my importer’s ship, and the captain is, all told, a rather rough character—an inevitable defect for anyone obliged to interact regularly with Occidental peasants, who are unable to read even the very well-translated tourism pamphlets we post in their towns to advertise the color and beauty of the Orient, and who therefore sometimes exhibit a bigoted and violent reluctance to board our raiding vessels that demands a response in kind.
+But while she was in my care, she was fed only the finest couscous and dates, as well as fresh pomegranates, a slavers’ secret for increasing the intensity of red hair which I share with you now only as a sign of intimate trust; and upon her entry to the harem last night her good health was sealed and certified in writing by the appropriate officials.
 No, I am afraid there is an altogether different explanation for her death.
-Although… I hesitate to repeat unsubstantiated tales overheard at the bazaar in the presence of so many prominent pashas.”
+Although . . .
+I do hesitate to repeat unsubstantiated rumors in the presence of so many prominent pashas.”